DigitaleGesellschaft/jekyll-theme-conference/README.md

 - speaker descriptions
 - room descriptions

 All components such as talks, speakers or rooms are represented as collection of files.
-The schedule is given is defined via a simple structure stored in a yaml file.
+The schedule is given is defined via a simple structure stored in a `yaml` file.
 There is no need for databases and once generated the website consists only of static files.
-If no responsiveness is needed, the site can even be used without any JavaScript dependency

-Two words of warning:

-- There wasn't a lot of testing performed on the template in its current state and certain configuration might break the design.
-- The code and variable names are all in English, but the example site above contains a few German words as placeholders.
+The use of JavaScript is optional and is used only for the navigation bar dropdown menus and the program table's sticky header/first column.

 ## Setup